meditationstuff/protocol_1/index.md

 <!-- I'll be abandoned if I'm actually not ok.
 Being not ok isn't survivable.
 Being not ok makes one disposable. -->

 Being not ok is a moral failure.
-It represents<!-- a collapse of willpower, a lack the discipline, and --> a surrender to weakness<!-- that reflects poorly on my character -->.
-It's important to be good and strong, and being good and strong means being ok.
+Being not ok represents<!-- a collapse of willpower, a lack the discipline, and --> a surrender to weakness<!-- that reflects poorly on my character -->.
+I have to be good and strong, and being good and strong means being ok.

 <!-- Being ok is what makes people worthwhile.
 Being ok is what makes people deserving.
 Being not ok is an unforgivable weakness. -->